| | | | | | | |

 But I’ve also prepared this version, and if you want to try it, add an additional cup of smashed manioc, one egg and two tablespoons of flour.
 If the dough is too sticky to mold, don’t put more flour, and use two spoons to fry the balls in the oil.

-There’s also step by step pictures showing how to peel the manioc.
 Even in Brazil, many stores sell it already unpeeled and frozen.
 This way, it lasts forever, if you keep it frozen.
 When you decide to cook it, boil some water with salt.
 When it’s boiling, add the manioc still frozen in the water.

 Brazilian manioc or cassava balls stuffed with cheese {Bolinho de Macaxeira}